aggression-to-the-mean/AttM/For-The-People/_posts/2021-01-20-Understanding-Fight-Odds.md

 Well, as noted earlier in this post, we can derive Implied Probabilities from fight odds.
 These probabilities are meant to represent the probability that a given fighter will win.
 Of course, a given fight only occurs once.
-For instance, there will be only one winner of the Kattar vs. Holloway contest.
+For instance, there will be only one winner of the Chiesa vs. Magny contest.
 We cannot get them to fight 100 times to see how often each of them wins.
 What we can do, however, is look at how the odds perform across fights.
 For example, if we look at all the fights for which the Implied Probability of the favorite was between 60-65%, we